Jordan-Milne/SeinLanguage/README.md

-# The-App-About-Nothing
+# The-App-About-Nothing (www.theappaboutnothing.com)

-Web app for Seinfeld enthusiasts!
-In this project I will use gradient boosting to predict episode ratings based on features such as character sentiment, number of lines per character, and episode locations.
-In addition I am creating a LSTM network to generate lines for each character (Jerry, George, Elaine, Kramer).
+A web app for Seinfeld enthusiasts!
+In this project I used a gradient boosting regression model and intense feature engineering on the seinfeld episode scripts to predict episode ratings.
+Features in my model include character sentiment (using NLTK), number of lines per character, episode locations, etc. In addition I built and trained a LSTM neural network in TensorFlow to generate character lines for Jerry.